+The white German shepherd, also known as the white Alsatian, or white shepherd, is a mutation of the regular German shepherd dog breed.
 The recessive gene that produces the white fur on this breed was introduced into the gene pool in Germany during the late 19th and early 20th centuries.
 A dog named Geif, a white German herding dog, was the grandfather of Horand von Grafrath, the dog recognized as the foundation of all contemporary German shepherd breeds.

 White German shepherds have the same personality and temperament as regular German shepherds.
 They are loyal, protective dogs that display confidence.
 They are fearless and attentive, but not aggressive.
 They exhibit playfulness and curiosity in most situations.
-They adapt to whatever is needed in a situation, such as guarding, guiding or herding.
-Some of them can be very vocal and may whine, moan or howl often.
+They adapt to whatever is needed in a situation, such as guarding, guiding, or herding.
+Some of them can be very vocal and may whine, moan, or howl often.

 Bathing will depend on the dog and his activities.
 Dogs that are outside more often may need bathing on a regular basis, whereas less active dogs can be bathed once a month or as needed.
 Aside from maintaining the coat, you'll also need to keep the dog's nails trimmed and teeth cleaned.